Neighborhood Services E-newsletter

 - Weeds and grass cannot exceed a height of 6 inches in yards/alleys or 12 inches in fields or undeveloped lots within city limits.

 - Brush piles and noxious weeds are prohibited in all areas, as they are easily spread through the air and underground.
 For a list of prohibited weeds, visit the Colorado Weed Management Association.

 - No more than 20% of a yard can be dirt.
 Dormant does not qualify as dirt.

 - Fences cannot have broken, loose, damaged, removed, or missing parts.

 Residents are required to shovel sidewalks within 24 hours of snow accumulating.
 If a sidewalk is not completely cleared of snow and ice, the City may hire a contractor to do the work.
 The cost of this, in addition to a city fee will be billed to the property owner.
-The City will shovel driveways and sidewalks if they are buried by snowplowing after residents have cleared them.
-If your cleared driveway or sidewalk is covered by a snowplow, report it to the Streets Department at 970-221-6615.
+The City will shovel driveway entrances and sidewalks if they are covered by a City snowplow after residents have cleared them.
+If your cleared driveway or sidewalk is covered by a City snowplow, report it to the Streets Department at 970-221-6615.
 View Sec.
 20-102.